Lily the Pink (song): Earlier folk song

 And the papers publish her face?

 In many versions, the complaints which the compound had cured were ribald in nature.
 During the Prohibition era (1920–33) in the United States, the medicine (like other similar patent medicines) had a particular appeal as a readily available 40-proof alcoholic drink, and it is likely that this aided the popularity of the song.
 A version of the song was the unofficial regimental song of the British Royal Tank Corps during World War II.

 Cultural references

-At the 2019 Brecon and Radnorshire by-election, the Official Monster Raving Loony Party candidate, Berni Benton, stood under the name "Lady Lily the Pink".
+At the 2019 Brecon and Radnorshire by-election, Berni Benton, a novelty candidate, stood for the Official Monster Raving Loony Party under the name "Lady Lily the Pink".
 She polled 334 votes (1.05% of those cast), placing her in 5th place out of 6.